McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 ## About
 The Co-operator is a co-op management tool intregrating features from both myCourses and myFuture.
 Group 5 mainly focuses on developing from the student viewpoint.
 Keeping this in mind, the second deliverable includes:

+1. REST API implementation
-1. Software Quality Assurance Report
+2. Software Quality Assurance Report
-2. Unit Testing of Backend
+3. Unit Testing of Backend
-3. Integration Testing
+4. Integration Testing
-4. Build System
+5. Build System

 Tools that were used for this Deliverable include: Eclipse, SpringBoot, Gradle, ZenHub, Heroku, Postman, Local PostgreSQL server, Travis CI